Call 24/7. Speak to an Attorney Immediately

 Workers’ compensation mediation is a confidential settlement conference held in front of a neutral Workers’ Compensation Judge whose only job is to help both sides reach an agreement.
 It is not a trial, the mediating judge cannot force anyone to settle, and nothing said in mediation is admissible later if your case proceeds to a hearing.
 If your Pennsylvania workers’ compensation case has reached an impasse with the insurance company, mediation is often the fastest path to actually getting paid.

 Pennsylvania’s Workers’ Compensation Act requires mediation in most contested cases.
-According to the Pennsylvania Department of Labor and Industry’s Alternate Dispute Resolution pamphlet, once either party files a petition with the Office of Adjudication, the assigned judge must schedule a mandatory mediation unless they determine it would be futile.
-This requirement has been in place since the 2006 amendment to the Act, which was designed to relieve pressure on the workers’ compensation court docket and resolve cases faster.
+Once either party files a petition with the Office of Adjudication, the assigned judge must schedule a mandatory mediation unless they determine it would be futile.
+This requirement has been in place since the 2006 amendment to the Act.

 Mandatory vs. Voluntary Mediation

-Mandatory mediation happens automatically once a petition is filed (a claim petition, termination petition, modification petition, or any other contested matter).
-The judge hearing the petition orders both parties to attend mediation at the first hearing unless mediation is deemed futile.
+Mandatory mediation happens automatically once a petition is filed.
+The judge orders both parties to attend mediation at the first hearing unless mediation is deemed futile.

 Voluntary mediation can be requested at any time by either party, even before a petition is filed or after a mandatory mediation has already failed.
-With voluntary mediation, the parties can choose which judge they want to mediate the case, which is often strategic.
-Some mediating judges have reputations for being more effective with certain types of injuries or with specific defense firms.
+With voluntary mediation, the parties can choose which judge they want to mediate — which is often strategic.
+Some mediating judges have reputations for being more effective with certain types of injuries or specific defense firms.

 Who Attends a Pennsylvania Workers’ Comp Mediation